-In recent years he has been developing an alternative approach to statistical problems that are usually solved using multiple comparison techniques.
+He has developed an approach to statistical problems that are usually solved using multiple comparison techniques.
 These methods involve a measure of confidence Professor Polansky developed in his 2007 book Observed Confidence Levels: Theory and Application, published by CRC/Chapman and Hall.
 He has devoted much of his recent research to applying this measure of confidence to many common statistical problems like restricted inference and principal components.

 Here are some of Professor Polansky's recent publications:

 Polansky, A. M. (2011).
 Introduction to Statistical Limit Theory.
 CRC/Chapman and Hall.

 Kirmani, S. N. U. A. and Polansky, A. M. (2009).
 Multivariate process capability via Lowner ordering.
 Linear Algebra and Its Applications, to appear.

 Frobish, D., Ebrahimi, N. and Polansky, A. M. (2009).
 Parametric estimation of change-points for panel count data in recurrent events models.
 Journal of Statistics and Applications, to appear.

 Polansky, A. M. (2007).
 Observed Confidence Levels: Theory and Applications.
 Chapman and Hall/CRC Press, Boca Raton, FL.